arangodb/docs/3.8/monitoring-collectd-follower-status.md

 Problem
 -------

-How to monitor the slave status using the `collectd curl_JSON` plugin.
+How to monitor the Follower status using the `collectd curl_JSON` plugin.

 Solution
 --------